-Creating sales-oriented product titles and meta descriptions is one of the best ways to optimize your e-Commerce site.
+Creating sales-oriented product titles and meta descriptions is one of the best ways of e-Commerce optimization.
 Use your product descriptions to tell people what the product does, how it works, and why they should buy it.
 Ideally, you should include your primary keyword on the relevant page at least once for e-Commerce SEO.
 You can also use a few other keywords for more technical SEO benefits.

 The product description should convince consumers to buy the product.
 Use persuasive language and avoid what might put off potential customers.
-You can also use some of your secondary keywords in the product description.
+You can also use some of your secondary keywords in the product description to optimize your site.